Pilchie/NetConfUY/README.md

 From a fast, low-impact setup, to improvements in editing, navigation, and refactoring, to additional quick fixes and more support for enforcing code style, there's a lot to look forward to.

+See [xunit.runner.wpf](https://github.com/Pilchie/xunit.runner.wpf) for the code I edited during the presentation.

 Saturday - 12:45.